lawrence-eagles/ep-backend/readme.md

 in the image i uploaded upscale the hero-image illustration, make it a transparent background.

-General, Technology, Business, Politics, Health, World, Crypto -->
+General, Technology, Business, Politics, Health, World, Crypto

+SIMPLY PUSH TO THE FEATURE/MINOR-UPDATE BRANCH AND CREATE A PR.
+-->